xsdk-project/HandsOnLessons/lessons/adjoint/lesson.md

 ```

-### Run 1 monitor solution graphically with phase diagram
+### Run 1: monitor solution graphically with phase diagram

 ```
 ./ex1adj -ts_monitor_draw_solution_phase -4,-2,2,2 -draw_pause -2
 ```

-### Run 2 monitor the timestepping process
+### Run 2: monitor the timestepping process

 ```
 ./ex1adj -ts_monitor
 ```
-Trailing (r) indicates that a rollback happens.
+Trailing (r) in some lines of the output indicates that a rollback happens.
 In this example, it is triggered by TSEvent.
-To check the details about the event, we use the event monitor
+To check the details about the event, we can use the event monitor
 ```
 ./ex1adj -ts_monitor -ts_event_monitor
 ```